codebytes/codebytes.github.io/_posts/2023-03-31-customizing-marp.md

 {% include figure image_path="/assets/images/marp-mermaid.png" alt="Marp mermaid diagrams" caption="Marp mermaid diagrams" %}

 Marp will automatically convert this code into a diagram, which you can then style using CSS.
 By default, Mermaid diagrams are quite small, but you can adjust their size using CSS.
 This CSS code will make your Mermaid diagrams larger and easier to read.
-You can add this code to the frontmatter section of your Markdown file.
+You can add this code to the frontmatter section of your MarkDown file.

 ```css
   svg[id^="mermaid-"] {